Co-Co locomotive

 Co-Co is the wheel arrangement for diesel and electric locomotives with two six-wheeled bogies with all axles powered, with a separate traction motor per axle.
 The equivalent UIC classification (Europe) for this arrangement is Co′Co′, or C-C for AAR (North America).

-Use

 Co-Cos are most suited to freight work as the extra wheels give them good traction.
 They are also popular because the greater number of axles results in a lower axle load to the track.

 History

 The first mainline diesel-electric locomotives were of Bo-Bo arrangement.
-As they grew in power and weight, from 1937 the EMD E-units used an A1A-A1A layout with six axles to reduce axle load, but only four of them were powered.
+As they grew in power and weight, from 1937 the EMD E-units used an A1A-A1A layout with six axles to reduce axle load.
 After WWII, the British LMS ordered two prototype locomotives with some of the first Co-Co arrangements.

 The first C-C design recorded was a narrow-gauge Hornsby opposed-piston Hornsby-Akroyd-engined locomotive of 1903 for the Chattenden and Upnor Railway.
 There was a two-speed mechanical transmission with drive shafts to the bogies and the axles on each bogie were linked by coupling rods.